 Note: We recommend leaving these at their default values for plugand-play simplicity.
 If you need direct external access to the camera and want it to have unique WAN-facing ports, map the default internal ports to unique external ports in the router.
 With certain internal network requirements or with a router that cannot do port mapping, you will need to change the ports manually.

 Advanced Network Settings

+SNMP

+Enable SNMPv# Not selected

+SNMP Port 161 See note above

 FTP

-Port

-See note above
+Port 21 See note above

 Email

 See our tech notes for details

 HTTPS

 Enable HTTPS Not selected

 Video/Audio

 Video

 Main Stream: